Slip and Fall Accidents in NYC

-Tourists, locals or regular commuters to New York might also encounter hazardous walking conditions around subways, trains, airports or buses.
+Tourists, locals and regular commuters to New York might also encounter dangerous conditions around subways, trains, airports or buses.
 Travelers might encounter hazardous conditions at notoriously dangerous stops like the 191st Street at the 1 Line, the Hoyt Schermerhorn on the A/C lines or Chamber Street at the J Line.
 Crowded, busy environments can lend themselves to slick and dirty floors, loose tiles or broken flooring.
 Think about how many people hustle through Grand Central Terminal and Pennsylvania Station every day.
 Or consider how many people fly out of LaGuardia Airport or the John F. Kennedy Airport.

 Millions of people travel to and from New York City every single day.
 Is it any surprise that there will be plenty of conditions that can play host to slip and fall injuries in New York?

 Falls can happen very quickly.
 One moment you are walking along toward your destination, and the next moment you are out of control and falling.
 In addition to the fear you will probably feel as you are slipping and falling, or tripping over something and falling, fall accidents can result in major personal injuries.
 These injuries may require extensive medical treatment and rehabilitative care, potentially for the long term depending upon the severity of your accident.
 The medical treatment you need may lead to large medical bills, and you may be unable to work while you recover.

 - Broken Bones – A broken bone is one of the most common and serious results of a fall.
 Falls can cause broken hips, ankles, wrists and arms.
 95 percent of broken hips occur because of falls, and around 20 percent of falls lead to injuries like broken bones or head injuries.